danilyef/machine_learning_in_production/README.md

 ### 5.1.
 Problem statement

-This is a classical supervised classification problem, where subject combined with text of the email is an input label (transformed into integer tokens) and category number is an output label (from 1 to 10)
+This is a classical supervised classification problem, where subject combined with text of the email is an input label (transformed into integer tokens) and category number is an output label (from 0 to 8).

 ### 5.2.
 Data

-What data will you use to train your model?
-What input data is needed during serving?
 **Training data**:
 - Labeled emails by the outsource company Y.